NahimNasser/django-unchained/README.md

 Part 3 and 4 will be presented in this session.
 We will cover views and templates here.
 After this session the student should be equipped with all the basic skills to set up a website.

 ##Session 5: Craftsmanship
 Core elements will be reviewed as students will attempt at building features for a website.
 They can choose from a pre-selected set of tasks or decide on something themselves.
+Students will present in front of the class and have their code ripped apart.

 ##Session 6: BONUS TOPICS: NLP, BIG DATA, and SCALABILITY with DJANGO/PYTHON
 Fundamental concepts of natural language processing will be discussed.
 We will build a basic spam filter using Pythons NLTK library.